NanoSLAM: Enabling Fully Onboard SLAM for Tiny Robots

 Despite the sparse information provided by the ToF sensors, scan-matching remains a computationally intense and memory-hungry problem.
 Furthermore, the computational requirements are further exacerbated by the graph optimization performed by the graph-based SLAM, which is independent of the depth observations.
 Standard-size UAV systems used for SLAM typically employ powerful embedded computers such as Qualcomm Snapdragon, Nvidia Jetson TX2, or Xavier~\cite{shen2022pgo}, which have a power consumption of a few tens of watts, about two orders of magnitude higher than the power budget nano-UAVs typically have for computation.
 Recent trends in microcontroller design emphasize parallel processing, hardware accelerators, and energy efficiency.
 The GAP9 System on Chip (SoC) from GreenWaves Technologies\footnote{\url{https://greenwaves-technologies.com/}} exemplifies these trends, being suited for specialized applications with nano-UAVs.
 With advanced parallel capabilities provided by the RISC-V cores, power optimization, and sensor integration, GAP9 empowers nano-UAVs with real-time edge computing, extended flight times, and enhanced data processing.
 GAP9 is based on the Parallel Ultra-Low-Power (PULP) computing paradigm~\cite{rossi2021vega}, has a small form factor, and a power consumption below~\qty{180}{\milli\watt}.

 This paper proposes NanoSLAM, the first fully deployable framework that enables SLAM onboard nano-UAVs, performing the whole computation and environmental perception without relying on any external infrastructure or computation offload.
-Furthermore, by exploiting novel and low-power depth sensors in combination with the parallel capabilities of GAP9 SoC, our system achieves accurate indoor mapping comparable with SoA results from bigger and more computationally capable drones, commonly referred to as MAV or standard-size UAV~\cite{wang2020deep}.
+Furthermore, by exploiting novel and low-power depth sensors in combination with the parallel capabilities of GAP9 SoC, our system achieves accurate indoor mapping comparable with SoA results from bigger and more computationally capable drones, commonly referred to as Micro-Aerial Vehicles (MAVs) or standard-size UAVs~\cite{wang2020deep}.
 Exploiting the parallel capability and energy efficiency of GAP9, we executed scan-matching and SLAM in real-time onboard the nano-UAV, which was not performed by any previous work.